 KEEP IN TOUCH - Make sure your contact details are up to date by telling the school office if you move house or get a new mobile phone number.
 Keep your details up to date in ParentPay so that we can send you emails and texts. - Visit our school website www.cavalry.cambs.sch.uk to see photos of the children at work and play, and to check term dates or find policy documents.
-We update the website regularly, including adding new pages about each class every term. - Check in with our school Facebook page a public page for all parents to access information and frequent photos of life in school. - Follow us on twitter...we 'tweet' about school activities every week, often with photos too.
-You don't have to be a regular user of twitter as you can access our tweets through the website as well. - Email us on admin@cavalryprimary.org.
+We update the website regularly, including adding new pages about each class every term. - Check in with our school Facebook page a public page for all parents to access information and frequent photos of life in school.
+If you don't have Facebook, you can still see the updates on the home page of our school website. - Email us on admin@cavalryprimary.org.
 Messages are checked regularly throughout every school day.
 The school office passes messages on to teachers, who are always happy to phone you or meet you for a chat.